We may receive compensation when you click on links to products from our partners.

 Think of networking as a way to advertise your skills.
 It’s important that you show how you’re a great candidate for jobs in your field, and a great way to do that is by starting a podcast.
 It’s free to start it on SoundCloud, and you can increase the scope of your networking if you get SoundCloud followers to view you as an expert in your field.

 Don’t make excuses, create your network list and start putting it to work.
 Who to include on your network list:

 - Former co-workers from internships and part-time jobs

 - Friends of friends

-Lack of questions is generally interpreted as a lack of interest (or failure to research the company).
+A lack of questions is generally interpreted as a lack of interest (or failure to research the company).
 But interview questions are not the only thing you should research.
-You should research the company as well and be prepared to answer questions like – “Why do you want to work at xyz company?”.
+You should research the company as well and be prepared to answer questions like – “Why do you want to work at XYZ company?”.
 Once you’ve secured an interview, you should also do some research on the interviewers (LinkedIn is a great source).

 Having an awesome elevator pitch is so important.
 You never know who you may run into (and it doesn’t have to be in an elevator).
 Separate and apart from having an elevator pitch (just in case), the exercise helps you refine your thought process in terms of what you want to do.
 This can help you as a lead-in during an interview process as well.